-The number of young people abusing ADHD medication has been steadily increasing over the last five years, with almost 9 percent of high school seniors abusing and approximately 35 percent of college students in the same category.
+The number of young people abusing ADHD medication has been steadily increasing over the last five years, with almost 9% of high school seniors abusing it and approximately 35% of college students in the same category.
 And unfortunately, this misuse does have consequences: Over 19,000 people have suffered from complications related to ADHD drugs since 2013.

 One of the biggest problems in the spread of stimulant addictions is that doctors are now so quick to diagnose ADHD when other conditions are causing the problems.
-Interestingly enough, ADHD prescriptions have risen 29.2 percent from 2010 to 2015 and sales of ADHD drugs have risen almost 41.8 percent during the same time.
+Interestingly enough, ADHD prescriptions have risen 29.2% from 2010 to 2015 and sales of ADHD drugs have risen almost 41.8% during the same time.

 Making Meth a Substitute?